RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 .. image:: Figures/visualization_3.png

 As we can see, that is a very scattered graph that does not focus on one area.
 Let’s redo the graph so we can focus on one area.
-Let us focus on the locations where protecting_minority_investors_score is less than 50, and the locations where starting_a_business_score is less than 70.
+Let us focus on the locations where protecting_minority_investors_score is less than 50, and the starting_a_business_score is less than 70.
 Let’s start with the first part.

 To do this, we will create a new **DataFrame** where we focus on the locations where the protecting_minority_investors_score is less than 50, and the locations starting_a_business_score is less than 70.
-Pandas make this really easy with its querying power.
+Pandas make this easy with its querying power.

 The statement below produces a series of **boolean values**.
-These boolean values are used to index the data frame, and only the rows corresponding to True values are returned in the result.
+These boolean values are used to index the data frame and only the rows corresponding to True values are returned in the result.